 Less Diversity: It is no secret that the real estate market is booming.
 According to RENT Café research, from April 2017 to April 2018 rent prices have grown more than 5%.
 However, there are big differences among cities when it comes to rental prices.
 Depending on the city you choose, your rent could be a lot higher – or lower – than average.
 In this blog post, we take a look at the 10 most expensive and 10 cheapest rental markets in America by analyzing recently released Census data.

 Greater Liability: When most people invest in real estate, they usually think of it as a way to make money.
 However, there are other benefits to investing in real estate, such as liability protection.
 By investing in real estate, you can protect yourself and your assets in the event of a lawsuit.

 Management Woes: When you invest in real estate, you have to be prepared for the occasional management headache.
 Between tenants who don't pay rent on time, repairs that need to be done, and all the other day-to-day tasks of property management, it's easy for things to spiral out of control.
 If you're not prepared for the challenges of property management, your investment could quickly become a money pit.
 So before you buy your next investment property, make sure you are aware of the common management woes and how to avoid them.

 Real estate is a great investment for many reasons.
 Not only do you have the potential of huge returns on your money, but also by leveraging property and filing taxes exemptions it will increase what little earnings are coming in from rent each month even more!
 However there's always that chance where an economic bust could happen which would leave most people without any savings or income at all - so keep this risk considered before diving right into buying properties

 The idea behind real-estate investing might seem tempting though; with leverage comes opportunity (and adventure).
-But don’t forget: these investments carry risks like anything else does.
+But don't forget: these investments carry risks as anything else does.

 Call on (888) 803-7889 & improve your financial health.